Espresso Walnut Chocolate Chip Cookies

 • Baking Soda: I use baking soda because these are cookies, which is a quick rise bake and they have an acid to react with the baking soda (brown sugar).
 For more info on the Difference Between Baking Soda and Baking Powder, read my post.

-• Espresso Powder: I use organic espresso powder for added flavor.
+• Espresso Powder: I use organic espresso powder for the coffee flavor.
 This is a small thing that brings so much flavor to these organic cookies, don’t skip it!

 • Chocolate Bars: I use Theo Chocolates Organic Salted Toffee Dark Chocolate Bars.
 This is one of my favorite tricks for bringing bold flavor to cookies with a single ingredient.
 These chocolate bars have bits of toffee and a little salt that compliments the hint of espresso and hearty walnuts so well!
 If you can’t get these, regular dark chocolate also works.